-As you get older, it is natural to be concerned about the possibility that you or a loved one will begin showing signs of Alzheimer’s disease (AD).
-In fact, among adults who are age 65 or older, one in nine will develop AD, according to the Alzheimer’s Association.
-But, how
+As you get older, it’s natural to be concerned about the possibility that you or a loved one will begin showing signs of dementia.
+In fact, among adults who are age 65 or older, one in nine will develop Alzheimer’s disease (AD), according to the Alzheimer’s Association.
+How can you

 A protein found in wheat, barley, and rye, gluten comes in many guises.
 It can be a filler, a binder, a thickener, and even a protein enhancer.
 So what has gluten in it?
 Some answers might catch you off guard.
 Did you know, for example, that soup, sushi, ice cream, and